Skip to Content

 src/app/api/[[...vovk]]/route.ts

-import { initSegment } from 'vovk'; import UserController from '../../modules/user/UserController'; import PostController from '../../modules/post/PostController'; // run code on the edge network export const runtime = 'edge'; // maximum duration of request in seconds, useful for long-running JSONLines requests export const maxDuration = 300; const controllers = { UserRPC: UserController, PostRPC: PostController, }; // export the controllers type to be used in the client code export type Controllers = typeof controllers; // export the Next.js route handlers export const { GET, POST, PUT, DELETE } = initSegment({ controllers, });
+import { initSegment } from 'vovk'; import UserController from '../../modules/user/UserController'; import PostController from '../../modules/post/PostController'; // maximum duration of request in seconds, useful for long-running JSONLines requests export const maxDuration = 300; const controllers = { UserRPC: UserController, PostRPC: PostController, }; // export the controllers type to be used in the client code export type Controllers = typeof controllers; // export the Next.js route handlers export const { GET, POST, PUT, DELETE } = initSegment({ controllers, });

 Schema for the root segment is going to be stored at .vovk-schema/root.json file.